-Soprano Laura Soto-Bayomi is establishing herself as a versatile performer, equally at home on the operatic and concert stages.
-Laura has been heard at Chautauqua Institution, Beattie-Powers Place, Bard College, New England Conservatory, the Vanderbilt Mansion, Mannes College, the Morgan Library, Teatro Petrarca in
+Soprano Laura Soto-Bayomi , originally from New Jersey, is establishing herself as a versatile performer, who strives for honesty on the operatic and concert stages.
+Laura has been heard at the Ellie Caulkins Opera House, Chautauqua Institution, Beattie-Powers Place, Bard College, Jordan Hall, the Vanderbilt Mansion, Mannes College, the Morgan Library and the Teatro Petrarca in Arezzo, Italy among others.

 Laura was thrilled to spend the 2018 summer season in Italy performing at the Arezzo Opera Festival.

 Under the baton of Maestro Ari Pelto and the direction of Kristine McIntyre, Laura performed the role of Magda in Puccini's La Rondine at the historic Teatro Petrarca

 as well as performed at a series of concerts around the medieval Italian city.

 Laura spent the 2017 summer as an Apprentice Artist with the Chautauqua Opera Company,

 where she performed her first Norina in Donizetti's comic masterpiece Don Pasquale directed by David Schweizer and conducted by Steven Osgood.
 She was a Chautauqua Opera Studio Artist in 2016 and 2015, where she performed Peep Bo in The Mikado, Soprano 1 in Missy Mazzoli’s Song from the Uproar, and in the ensembles of La Traviata, Eugene Onegin and Macbeth (3rd Apparition).
 She was the recipient of an Encouragement Award at the end of the 2015 season, and in 2016 was invited to return as an Apprentice Artist for the following summer season.